alingenhag/docs/docker/README.md

-# Collection of usefull docker commands.
+# Collection of useful docker commands.

 ## Enter a stopped Docker container